foundriesio/docs/source/zephyr/workflow.rst

 Debug a Running Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. todo:: improve this.
+.. todo:: improve this once 'make debug' is re-worked upstream

 Attach a debugger in the host environment to the device, and provide
-the ELF binaries to it for symbol tables.
-On boards which support
+the ELF binaries from the build tree to it for symbol tables.
-CMSIS-DAP, `pyOCD <https://github.com/mbedmicro/pyOCD>`_ is the
-recommended solution.

 Integrate an External Dependency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~